People not thinking things through in western animation TV.

 - "Summer Sucks": Fireworks are banned, and the Mayor attempts to glorify the use of ash snakes with a giant-sized one for the Fourth of July.
 It works and creates an enormous display of ash... and keeps going... and going.
 The now somewhat nervous Mayor asks the creator when it will stop, he explains that he has no idea since he never made one this big, leading him to quote this trope to the exasperated Mayor.
 He makes a quick calculation after the Mayor presses him, and estimates that the snake will probably burn out by November... of next year!

 - There is also a variation in "Cartmanland" where Cartman inherits money from his grandma and buys a failing amusement park with the expectation of having the park all to himself.
 However, the plan blows up in his face because he needed to hire a security guard to keep Kyle from entering.
-This continues until the park is bustling with activity and Cartman decides to sell the park back to the original owners at a loss.
+To be able to afford this, Cartman needs to let at least a few people in at a price.
+Then he needs to let more people in to be able to afford to repair rides, serve food, etc. This continues until the park is bustling with activity and Cartman decides to sell the park back to the original owners at a loss.
+The sale also counts as this, since the IRS informs him that he owes money on inheritance taxes, and money to Kenny's family for his death on one of the rides.

 - Spider-Man: The Animated Series: During the X-Men crossover, anti-mutant scientist Herbert Landon whips up a chemical meant to poison and kill mutants.
 When Spidey and Wolverine save Beast from the experiment, Landon is exposed to the chemical himself and is mutated into a grotesque monster; as Beast points out, Landon was so fixated on making a formula toxic to mutants that he never stopped to think what effect it would have on normal humans.